Richard O. Covey: Post-NASA career

 On August 1, 1994, Covey retired from NASA and the Air Force.
 Covey is married and has two grown daughters.
 After the Space Shuttle Columbia disaster in 2003, Covey, along with retired Air Force Lieutenant General Thomas Patten Stafford, headed the Stafford-Covey Commission in returning the Space Shuttle fleet to space, starting with the STS-114 mission.
 In 2005, Covey received the Distinguished Eagle Scout Award from the Boy Scouts of America—he became an Eagle Scout in 1960 when his father was stationed at an Air Force base in Florida.
 Covey was featured in a 2005 issue of Eagletter, a magazine for members of the National Eagle Scout Association.
 In January 2006, Covey was selected for the position of Chief Operating Officer of United Space Alliance.
 In September 2007, Covey succeeded fellow astronaut Michael J. McCulley as chief executive officer of United Space Alliance.
 Covey retired from United Space Alliance in March 2010.
 He served on the Board of Directors of Re/Max Holdings, LLC from 2005 until 2019.

 Covey also appeared in an episode of the American TV show Home Improvement.
 Series 3, Episode 24, titled "Reality Bytes", aired May 18, 1994.
-The Hubble repair crew appeared on the fictional show Tool Time, where they showed some of the tools they used in space.
+The Hubble repair crew appeared on the fictional show-within-a-show Tool Time, where they showed some of the tools they used in space.
 During the closing credits, Covey also presented the cast and crew of Home Improvement with a frame containing a flag, crew patch and some photos.
 The flag and patch had flown around four million miles in space.